antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   ./build --assets-directory examples/sample-assets static-html static-html examples/sample-specification.json
   ```
   ``````
-* `interfaces` - array representing inputs, outputs and bidirectional ports for node.
+* `interfaces` - array representing inputs, outputs and bidirectional ports for nodes.
   The entries are of type [Interface](#interface).
 * `properties` - array with elements of type [Property](#property),
 * `interfaceGroups` - array with elements of type [Interface Groups](#interface-groups),
-* `defaultInterfaceGroups` - array of objects that specifies which interfaces groups are enabled by default.
+* `defaultInterfaceGroups` - array of objects that specifies which interface groups are enabled by default.
   Every object should contain a `name` and `direction` of an [Interface Groups](#interface-groups).
 * `urls` - a dictionary of [URL class](#url-class) and URL suffixes pairs.
   The key should be a URL class key from `urls` in `metadata`.
   The value of the entry is appended to the URL base from the URL class.
-* `abstract` - boolean telling if the node type is abstract or not.
+* `abstract` - boolean determining whether the node type is abstract or not.
   Abstract node types are used only for inheritance purposes, they do not appear in the final list of available nodes.
   They only have one mandatory field - `name`.
   The rest of the fields can be provided to introduce some common properties of classes inheriting from it.
 * `additionalData` - can be any JSON-like object (array, dictionary, number, string, ...), it is only used for storing some additional, node-specific data, such as comments etc.
 * `description` - description of the node in markdown format that is displayed in a sidebar node.
-* `isCategory` - tells if the node is both a category and a node.
+* `isCategory` - determines whether the node is both a category and a node.
-  If set to true, then the `name` of the node is inferred from the last text segment in `category` parameter.
+  If set to true, then the `name` of the node is inferred from the last text segment in the `category` parameter.
   If any node has a node category in its `category` path then it has to extend from the nearest ancestor category node.
-  Additionally, if a node extends from a category node then it has to be in its subtree.
+  Additionally, if a node extends from a category node, then it has to be in its subtree.

 Some or all of the properties above (except for `name`) can be derived from existing node types using the `extends` list - check [Node type inheritance](#node-type-inheritance).